Bauld Advisor Tip

 High or Low Deductible?

-The insurance deductible was created is to prevent small, unnecessary claims from being submitted.
+The insurance deductible was created to prevent small, unnecessary claims from being submitted.
 Numerous claims can drive up insurance costs, so it is often best to save your “claims” for when you really need them.

-A low deductible will increase the cost of your premium, however, it pays off in the event of an emergency or claim.
+A low deductible will increase the cost of your premium; however, it pays off in the event of an emergency or claim.
 Low deductibles also enable you to claim smaller damages and thus have less out-of-pocket expenses at that time.
 Since it is impossible to predict when a claim might happen, a low deductible is a great way to safeguard against large, unexpected repair bills.

 To help you determine a deductible amount appropriate for you, consider these questions: